HedvigInsurance/tech-stuff/values.md

 - Value tech that is battle-tested over tech that is new and shiny.
 Although we value it, that does not mean it's our only path

-## As Hedvig developers, when working in sprints, we:
+## As Hedvig developers, when working in projects, we:

 - Do not consider estimates as deadlines
-  - Estimates are a way for us to communicate an educated guess of time we'll spend, nothing else
+  - An estimate is a forecast of of time we'll spend based on what we currently know, nothing else
 - Finish leftovers from the previous sprint first
   - That is, if the leftovers are unavoidable and we still want to finish them
 - Work without deadlines